Laura Griffiths, February 2018

 Current Law Index (shelved at BB55.J.12) begins with 1980.
 It is in annual volumes with quarterly supplements.
 Note that we do NOT subscribe to the online version of Current Law Index .

-There are several rival publishers doing annual legal directories nowadays.
-The main comprehensive ones we have are
+The main comprehensive directories we have are

 Glossier products, selective but with some indication of size of firms and their specialities are: